Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 Building Healthy Digital Habits Early

-Start with structure.
-Be consistent.
-Choose quality over quantity.
-And remember: the goal is not zero screen time.
-The goal is a child who uses technology as a tool for learning and connection, not as a default for boredom.
+And remember: the goal isn't zero screen time.
+The goal is a child who uses technology as a tool — for learning, for connection, for creativity — rather than as a default escape from boredom.
+That's a goal that's actually achievable.
+Even for parents who sometimes hand over their phone at restaurants.

 For more on choosing the right educational apps and making screen time productive, read our guide on productive screen time and educational apps.